-Tina Montreuil, PhD, is an Assistant Professor in the Department of Educational and Counselling Psychology at McGill University and associate member of the Faculty of Medicine Department of Psychiatry.
+Tina Montreuil, PhD, is an Associate Professor in the Department of Educational and Counselling Psychology at McGill University and associate member of the Faculty of Medicine Department of Psychiatry.
 She is the Director of the Childhood Anxiety and Regulation of Emotions Laboratory (C.A.R.E.)
 Research Group.
 She is also a clinical psychologist with a private practice for children and families, focusing on cognitive-behavioural and mindfulness approaches.
 Dr. Montreuil's current research focuses on investigating the role of emotion regulation, attitudes, and beliefs on the development and intergenerational transmission of psychopathology and how symptoms of mental health problems might interfere with self-regulated learning in a group context and ultimately, educational achievement.
 Mediators and moderators of emotion regulation such as the role of parental socialization of emotions is also investigated.
 A more recent research interest is aimed at promoting emotion regulation and attachment perinatally.
 Her research group focuses on promoting mental health literacy and advocating for the implementation of School-Based Mental Health practices and philosophies.